This half term we will be reading stories by the same author, Chris Judge.

 In PSHCE, we will recognise different emotions and identify positive ways we can face challenges.

-In Art, we will experiment and control the types of marks made with a variety of media; pencils, rubbers, crayons, pastels, felt tips, charcoal, ballpoints and chalk.
+In Art, we will experiment and control the types of marks made with a variety of media; paint, pencils, rubbers, crayons, pastels, felt tips, charcoal, ballpoints and chalk.

 In Music, we will compose our own pieces using a variety of instruments.
 We will then perform them to an audience.
 We will evaluate what we hear and offer suggestions for improvement.